Penelope Stout: Legend and history

 In the past century, Penelope's story has continued to change.
 In his 1926 American Marriages before 1699, William Montgomery Clemens claims without documentation that Penelope was the daughter of a "Kent or Lent" and the widow of a "Von Printzen."
 No corresponding records have been discovered.
 Clemens puts the Stouts' marriage in Gravesend in 1645. " Once introduced, however, the name "Kent" remained attached to the tale.
 In his 1951 Stout and Other Families, Herald F. Stout rejects 1634-5 as a plausible date of marriage, but tentatively accepts Clemens' other claims, hypothesizing that Penelope was born, "presumably in Amsterdam, Holland in 1622, perhaps of dissenting English parents, which would account for her reported maiden name of Kent or Lent."
 In 1999, Carole Chandler Waldrup treats "Kent" as a first name and identifies the legend's murdered husband as "Kent Van Prinicis" in her Colonial Women: 23 Europeans Who Helped Build a Nation.
 Evelyn Ogden retains the surnames given by Clemens, but reverses their roles in her 2017 "biographical sketch" of "Penelope Van Princis" for the Descendants of the Founders of New Jersey.
 In her account, Penelope is the Amsterdam-born daughter of “Baron VanPrincis (a.k.a.
 Van Prinzen)” and the wife of "John Kent."
 Like Clemens, Ogden and Waldrup fail to provide historical evidence for their claims.

-No primary source provides evidence of Prince’s marriage to anyone other than Richard Stout.
-And there’s no evidence whatsoever that Penelope Prince Stout was a Dutch baron’s daughter.
+No primary source provides evidence of Penelope’s marriage to anyone other than Richard Stout.
+And there’s no evidence whatsoever that Penelope Stout was a Dutch baron’s daughter.
 Indeed, in the absence of birth or emigration records, there’s no evidence that she was Dutch.
 She had an English name, lived in the English village of Gravesend, married Englishman Richard Stout, and gave her children English first names.